simonevaccari/cwl-eoap/docs/cwl/nutshell.md

 * Parameter of the process
 * Inputs/outputs

-The CWL contains two main specifications.
-The Command Line Tool Description Specification that specifies the document schema and execution semantics for wrapping and executing command line tools and the Workflow Description Specification that specifies the document schema and execution semantics for composing workflows from components such as command line tools and other workflows.
+The CWL contains two main specifications:

+- The `CommandLineTool` Description Specification that specifies the document schema and execution semantics for wrapping and executing command line tools
+- The `Workflow` Description Specification that specifies the document schema and execution semantics for composing workflows from components such as command line tools and other workflows.

 The CWL file is able to reference the application container images and also allow the definitions of the Application parameters, input/output interface and the overall process offering parameters.

 Each input to a command line tool has a name and a type (e.g., File, string) and developers are encouraged to include documentation and labels for all components.
 Metadata about the command line tool descriptions can contain well-defined hints or mandatory requirements such as which software container to use or how much compute resources are required (memory, number of CPU cores, disk space, and/or the maximum time or deadline to complete the step or entire workflow.)